rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/Code_Documentation.md

 After importing the required libraries, we also import a module named utils that includes some functions, particularly get_training_dataset() which is the one we need to read input data stored as a CSV file and insert it in a data frame.

-Relative Wealth Index ("rwi") as one of the features includes some NaN values for some grid cells.
-Therefore, we decide to fill those rows with the mean value of "rwi", and since some values in the target dataset have exceeded 100 we set those numbers to the maximum value (100) to ensure that all values fall within the range of 0 to 100.

-There are some rows in the dataset in which windspeed equals zero, we decided to remove those rows before we train the model on the input data.
-We remove rows in the dataset in which windspeed equals zero, and we drop"grid_point_id" and "typhoon_year".
+Relative Wealth Index ("rwi") as one of the features includes some NaN values for some grid cells, so we decide to fill those rows with the mean value of "rwi".
+In the next step of data cleaning, we find some values in the target dataset that exceed 100 while the target range is from 0 to 100 so we set those numbers to the maximum value (100) to ensure that all values fall within the desired range.
+Then we face some rows in the dataset in which windspeed equals zero and as the final step of this part we remove those rows and we also drop the "grid_point_id" and "typhoon_year" columns before we train the model on the input data.

 Then we define the features and names of typhoons in two different lists, features, typhoons.

 Since we have an imbalance of dataset we stratify data to make sure we will have the lower samples for both training and test sets `bins2=[0, 0.00009, 1, 10, 50, 101]`, but we define a slightly different set of bin `bins_eval = [0, 1, 10, 20, 50, 101]` to use it for RMSE estimation instead of bins2.

 #### Define range of for loop
-`num_exp = 12  # Latest typhoons in terms of time
+`num_exp = 12  # Latest typhoons in terms of time`
-typhoons_for_test = typhoons[-num_exp:]`
+`typhoons_for_test = typhoons[-num_exp:]`

 #### Define number of bins
 `num_bins = len(bins_eval)`